mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

         init P(0);

-    The labelled transition system underlying this specification is (for the sake of calarity we also add numbers to identify the states)
+    The labelled transition system underlying this specification is (for the sake of clarity we also add numbers to identify the states)

     .. math::
         :nowrap: